SMDHuman/lasm/README.md

   ```
   123; 0xfe; 0b01011
   3 + (2 - 3) * (0x12 << 2) / 3
-  "Hello Word Again"
+  "Hello World!"
   ```
   You can also manipulate the values with some special operations
   ```
-  "text of short"[2] // Isolates character 'x' by the index
+  "text with words"[2] // Isolates character 'x' by the index
   0xfff .[2] // this will ensure the value takes specifically 2 bytes of space
   ```
   LASM will allocate enough memory for each expression to fit its largest possible value